Table of Contents

 Stem

 This part of a plant grows above the soil.
-It is the main central part of the plant from where other parts of the plant develop, that support the Fruits, Flowers, and Leaves, stems connects leaves and flower with the roots.
+It is the main central part of the plant from where other parts of the plant develop, that support the Fruits, Flowers, and Leaves, stems connect leaves and flowers with the roots.
 The stems help in the transportation of water and minerals from the roots to other parts of the plant.
 The stems grow in length at the tip and when the plant grows older it increases the thickness of the stem.

 Leaf